kaitlinnewson/carto2017/content/speakers.en.md

 <br />

 ## Rebecca Bartlett
 Rebecca Bartlett is the GIS and Digital Resources Librarian at Carleton University.
-She takes great pleasure in finding elevation profiles for bike routes that foolish colleagues share with her, thinking that an 8km hill climb will dissuade her from a "pleasant" Sunday ride.
+She takes great pleasure in finding elevation profiles for bike routes that foolish colleagues share with her, thinking that an 8 km hill climb will dissuade her from a "pleasant" Sunday ride.

 ## Gordon Beck